Cookies are used for Google Analytics to analyze site traffic.

 Antagonist: You believe you’re real because that’s how the story goes, but I know the truth: You are just the author playing tricks, and so am I.

 The hero grits his teeth and flares his nostrils.
+His tone changes to one of dry derision.

 The villain continues to stare into the hero’s eyes with nonchalant disinterest.